Here is my pin badge collection, as of February 2020, from the English soccer clubs…

-Here are some terms which you might want to know if you’ll be watching English football, aka soccer.
-This has been months in the making but really took shape during the recent first round of my English Soccer Tour.
+Here are some English soccer terms you might want to know if you’ll be watching British football, aka soccer.

-Of course, it’s an ongoing process, so for you English folks reading, perhaps you can make suggestions for new ones and/or correct me where I’ve messed stuff up here.
+Of course, this list is an ongoing process, so if we missed any terms that you’ve heard, please leave a comment below.
+And for you English folks reading, perhaps you can make suggestions for new ones and/or correct me where I’ve got any of this wrong.

 If Hull gets a guy sent off and then loses to Chelsea, then you would say Chelsea beat 10-man Hull.
 Funny thing is, the Hull man could be sent off in the 90th minute with Chelsea already ahead, 2-0, and commentators would probably say “10-man Hull.”